chekkan/chekkan.github.io/_drafts/command-line-parser-for-dotnet-gotchas.markdown

 I am talking of course about the [CommandLineParser](https://github.com/commandlineparser/commandline) Nuget library.
 Specifically, version 2.8.0 at the time of this blog post.

+## No support for minimal API or Dependency Injection
+At the time of writing, there is no support for Dependency Injection out of the box.

 ## Change application version
 <figure class="kg-card kg-bookmark-card"><a class="kg-bookmark-container" href="https://github.com/commandlineparser/commandline/wiki/HelpText-Configuration#setting-assemblyinfo-attributes"><div class="kg-bookmark-content">
 <div class="kg-bookmark-title">HelpText Configuration · commandlineparser/commandline Wiki</div>